SharpEconomy/SharpTimeTracker/README.md

 4. Select `render.yaml` as setup guide
 5. Ensure the Python version is pinned (e.g., `runtime.txt` with `python-3.11.9`)
 6. Done ✅

+### Automatic deployment from GitHub
+Create a Deploy Hook in Render for your web service and add the hook URL as a `RENDER_DEPLOY_HOOK_URL` secret in your GitHub repository.
+The included GitHub Actions workflow triggers this hook whenever a commit is pushed to the `main` branch.
+Ensure the secret is set, otherwise the workflow will fail.

 > If you face any issues: increase instance memory, check logs, or email dev@sharpeconomy.org